YellowJacket17/shaders/README.md

 **Dependency management:** Apache Maven

-**Overview:** This project is a test application for OpenGL rendering.
+**Overview:** This project is a test application for OpenGL rendering via LWJGL (Lightweight Java Game Library).